No items found.

 October 7, 2018

-For many people, the writing process involves regular crises of confidence and ‘realisations’ that you’re a terrible writer.
-Even commercially successful writers who’ve won heaps of awards have moments when they wish they were a better writer, or even believe all they’re really capable of is bad writing.
+For many people, the writing process involves regular crises of confidence and ‘realizations’ that you’re a terrible writer.
+Even commercially successful writers who’ve won heaps of awards have moments when they wish they were a better writer, or even believe that all they’re really capable of is bad writing.
 It’s hard for many writers to be objective about their own writing style.
-But take heart – you’re more than capable of good writing.
-In fact, you might even be a great writer and not realise it yet!
+But take heart—you’re more than capable of good writing.
+In fact, you might even be a great writer and not realize it yet!

-So without any further ado, the following signs are a great indicator that you are, after all, a good writer.
+So, without any further ado, here are the following signs that are great indicators that you are, after all, a good writer.

 1. Hard work made harder